 Parting lines, where mold halves meet, should be strategically placed in less visible areas.
 Managing parting line thickness is crucial—thin lines may cause part failure upon ejection, while thick lines lead to uneven surfaces.

-Flash Management: Flash often occurs along parting lines, so ensure your design allows for easy removal during post-processing.
+Flash Management: Flash often occurs along parting lines, so ensure your design allows easy removal during post-processing.

 7. Surface Finish and Grades